Greyfriars Kirkyard Graveyard – The MacKenzie Poltergeist

-Considered by some as the most haunted place on earth, Greyfriars Kirkyard Graveyard is located in Edinburgh, Scotland, and is the site of one of the bloodiest religious persecutions of the 17th century.
+Considered by some as the most haunted place on earth, Greyfriars Kirkyard Graveyard is located in Edinburgh, Scotland and home to the MacKenzie Poltergeist.
+Its the site of one of the bloodiest religious persecutions of the 17th century.

-When King Charles II ascended to the throne and quickly disavowed the Covenanter‘s right to practice their religion.
-Those who ignored his ruling were rounded up and imprisoned to be harshly punished.
+Those who ignored his ruling were rounded up and imprisoned while they awaited harsh punishment.
 Sir George Mackenzie of Rosehaugh, the king appointed Lord advocate, was placed in charge of the Convenanters’ persecution on behalf of King Charles.

 MacKenzie, also known as Bloody MacKenzie by his victims, was responsible for the death of over 18,000 of his countrymen.
 MacKenzie’s reign of terror ended in 1691 when he passed away.
-He was laid to rest in a black mausoleum tomb which stands not far from where his victims were laid to rest.
+He was laid to rest in a black mausoleum tomb which stands in Greyfriars Kirkyard Graveyard, not far from where he killed many of his victims.

 Since that evening, visitors have reported a feeling of unease, a dark presence and other paranormal disturbances, some more serious than others.
 With over 500 visitors reporting physical attacks — most documented with photographs — it has become a hot spot for the paranormal enthusiasts who are daring enough to take a tour.
-Visitors have reported and documented attacks including burns, scratches, skin gauges, bruises and even broken fingers, some even describe being punched or kicked by an invisible attacker.
+Attacks include burns, scratches, skin gauges, bruises and even broken fingers, some even describe being punched or kicked by an invisible attacker.
 Others have reported nausea, numbness, strange smells and hallucinations.
 All of which occurred with multiple witnesses present.

-In the picture to the right, you can see Grant in the graveyard when the camera captures a black figure walking by the window in the church, even though the church is locked and no one is inside.
+In the picture, you can see Grant in the graveyard when the camera captures a black figure walking by the window in the church, even though the church is locked and no one is inside.
 Click here for more on the exorcism and photograph.

-Today, many people believe the Greyfriars Kirkyard Graveyard is haunted by the spirit of MacKenzie’s ghost, which has become popularly known as The MacKenzie Poltergeist, a sinister spirit who’s hatred lives on beyond the grave and inflicts punishments on anyone who dare disturbs his final resting place.
+Today, many people believe the Greyfriars Kirkyard Graveyard is haunted by the spirit of MacKenzie’s ghost, which has become popularly known as The MacKenzie Poltergeist, a sinister spirit who’s hatred lives on beyond the grave and inflicts punishments on anyone who dares disturb his final resting place.